 Most major religions support donation as a humanitarian act of giving.
 Transplantation is consistent with the life-preserving traditions of these faiths.
 Click here for information on specific religious views on donation.

 Organ and tissues transplantation can exceed racial boundaries; however transplant success rates increase when organs are matched between members of similar backgrounds.
 People’s blood type, tissue marker, and size are often correlated to their race and ethnicity.
 As such, quite often, people in need of a transplant will be a match to a donor with a similar background.
 Currently ethnic minorities are in desperate need of more organ, eye, and tissue donors as they represent over 58% of the national organ transplant waiting list, but make up only 33% of actual donors.
 Read more on minority donors here.

 There is no cost to the donor’s family for organ, eye, and tissue donation.
 All costs related to donation are paid by the donation agency.
 Expenses related to saving the individual’s life and funeral expenses remain the responsibility of the donor’s family.
 Organ and tissue recipients incur the cost for anything related to transplantation.

-Being a registered donor means you have given first person authorization for donation and transplantation.
+Being a registered donor means you have given legal authorization for donation and transplantation.
 No one can override your registration and donation choice.
 LifeCenter Northwest works closely with donor families to support them through the donation process, and to honor the gift of life that is being given.
 It is important for people to talk to their families about their donation choice in advance as it can be helpful to your family to know your wishes about being a donor.

 There are a few ways to register in our region.